-- Colonialism - Collaboration (between agencies for responding to human trafficking) - Data/research (the need for more data and research) - Education (for general public, for communities, for industry) - Funding (mentions of specific funding sources or lack of funding) - Gaps in Resources (particularly at the local level) - Housing (lack of safe, affordable housing)
+- Colonialism - Collaboration (between agencies for responding to human trafficking) - Data/research (the need for more data and research) - Education (for general public, for communities, for industry) - Funding (mentions specific to funding sources or lack of funding)

 2Maguire, Patricia.
 "Feminist Participatory Research."
 Just Methods: An Interdisciplinary Feminist Reader.
 Ed.
 Alison M. Jaggar.
 Paradigm Publishers: Boulder and London, 2014.
 417-432.